Heart of Corn – A Mayan Q’eqchi’ Community NGO

 To provide equitable access to education and learning to the Maya people in the region, rooted in the revitalization of our identity and dignity.

-Video presentation of the association Xch’ool Ixim
+Video presentation of the Q’eqchi’ Association Xch’ool Ixim (Heart of Corn)